davidrobles/davidrobles.github.io/_posts/2014-07-08-a-framework-for-abstract-strategy-games.md

 mention that we call rows and cols as a's and numbers.

-I'm going to number the squares in Tic-tac-toe board this way

-1 2 3
-4 5 6
-7 8 9

 I think that before going to complex games like 3D shooters, we know know to understand games in their simplest form, which I think are turn-based games (or abstract strategy games).
 I don't